Uniformizing complex ODEs and applications: Homogeneous vector fields and their foliations

-Clearly this formula means that the holonomy is contractive.
-Roughly speaking, the role played by these trajectories in our discussion can be summarized as follows.
-Nearby a sink $p$ all real trajectories converge to $p$.
+Clearly this formula means that the holonomy map in question is contractive.
+The role played by these trajectories in our discussion can be summarized as follows.
+Nearby a sink singularity $p$ of $\calh$, all $\calh$-trajectories converge to $p$.
 Estimate~(\ref{contr}) guarantees that the distance of the leaves of $\tilf_S$ to $L_{\infty}$ has a local minimum at $p$ (which may well be zero).
 On the other hand, nearby a source $p$, all real trajectories go away from $p$.
 This means that the distance of the leaves of $\tilf_S$ to $L_{\infty}$ reaches a local maximum at $p$.

-It remains to consider the case of saddle singularities of $\mathcal{H}$.
-Indeed it can happen that one of these trajectories meets, as a separatrix, a saddle singularity of $\mathcal{H}$.
-In this case the trajectory in question can be continued as follows: if our trajectory defines a separatrix for a saddle singularity of $\mathcal{H}$, this saddle singularity also possesses repelling proper directions (in number correspondent to the number of attractive ones).
-Thus the mentioned trajectory can naturally be continued by following a separatrix associated to a repelling direction.
-The continued trajectory still yields contractive holonomy.
-Alternately we may consider a slight perturbation of the trajectory in question on a neighborhood of the saddle singularity so as to avoid it to reach the singularity itself.
+We can now go on two provide a global definition for the trajectories of $\calh$.
+The reader is again reminded that, until Section~5, these definitions are only valid provided that the trajectory in question remains away from the singular set of $\tilf_{\infty}$.
+On the other hand, recall that at regular points of $\tilf_{\infty}$, the foliation $\calh$ can have only three types of singularities, namely: sources, sinks and saddles.

+\begin{defnc} A point $p$ regular for $\tilf_{\infty}$ is a future endpoint (resp. past endpoint)\, for a trajectory of $\calh$ if and only if $\calh$ has a sink singularity (resp. source singularity) at $p$. \end{defnc}

-\begin{obs} {\rm More generally, it follows from the preceding that only sinks or sources singularities of $\mathcal{H}$ (corresponding to maxima or minima for the distance function between leaves) can provide genuine {\it endpoints}\, for a trajectory of $\mathcal{H}$.
-Otherwise we shall allow the trajectory to be continued regardless of whether or not it passes several times over the same point.
-In particular a regular {\it periodic trajectory of $\mathcal{H}$ necessarily has infinite length.}} \end{obs}
+Thus, by definition, only sinks or sources singularities of $\mathcal{H}$ (corresponding to maxima or minima for the distance function between a leaf) can provide {\it endpoints}\, for a trajectory of $\mathcal{H}$.
+Hence, to have a global definition of $\calh$-trajectories it only remains to say how they are defined on a neighborhood of saddle singularity of $\calh$.
+For this, recall that a saddle singularity has an even number ($2m$) of separatrices, $m$ of them converging to the singular point and $m$ of them being ``emanated'' from the singular point.
+We now have:

+\begin{defnc} Suppose that $l$ is a trajectory of $\calh$ converging, as a separatrix, to a saddle singularity of $\mathcal{H}$.
+The trajectory $l$ is then continued from this singular point by following any of the local separatrices that are emanated from the mentioned singular point. \end{defnc}

+The reader will not fail to observe that a trajectory of $\calh$ passing through saddle singularities of $\calh$ keeps giving rise to contractive holonomy maps what, in turn, justify the previous definitions.